-Table 7 outlines conditions of the EPBC Act Approval and where relevant outlines that compliance with these conditions has been achieved by Charbon Coal.
+Table 6 outlines conditions of the EPBC Act Approval and where relevant outlines that compliance with these conditions has been achieved by Charbon Coal.

-Condition Condition Requirement Comment Condition • Comment 1 The person taking the action must carry out the action in accordance with the conditions of this approval and as described in the referral documentation dated 18 May 2010 and Preliminary Documentation dated 20 October 2010.
+Condition Condition Requirement Comment 1 The person taking the action must carry out the action in accordance with the conditions of this approval and as described in the referral documentation dated 18 May 2010 and Preliminary Documentation dated 20 October 2010.
 Where the referral, the Preliminary Documentation and these conditions are contradictory, these conditions shall prevail to the extent of the contradiction.
 Addressed by the Compensatory Habitat Management Plan 2 The person taking the action must not clear more than approximately 90ha in the project area (Annexure 1), consisting of no more than; a.
 Approximately 42ha of native vegetation including: 13.3ha of the listed White Box - Yellow Box - Blakely's Red Gum Grassy Woodlands and Derived native Grasslands ecological community; b.
 Approximately 47ha of cleared land; and c.
 The removal of no more than 40 individual Eucalyptus macrorhyncha subsp.
 Cannonii (Cannon's Stringybark or Capertee Stringybark).
-Charbon Coal are compliant with this condition as they have not cleared more than 90ha (as outlined by Condition 2).
-3 To mitigate impacts on the listed White Box - Yellow Box - Blakely's Red Gum Grassy Woodlands and Derived native Grasslands ecological community, the listed Swift Parrot, Regent Honeyeater, Large-eared Pied Bat and Greater Long Eared Bat, the person taking the action must place a legally binding conservation covenant in perpetuity over no less than 253ha of land identified as 'Proposed Additional Compensatory Habitat' on the map dated 29/03/2012 at Annexure 2. a.
-The covenant must be approved in writing by the Minister and placed on the title of the land identified on the Map at Annexure 2 as "Proposed Additional Compensatory Habitat" by 19 November 2013. b.
-Covenant conditions must not allow any development or native vegetation clearing within these areas.
-In accordance with the requirement of this condition, Charbon Coal have identified approximately 265ha of land for conservation.
+Charbon Coal are compliant with this condition as they have not cleared more than 90ha, nor 42ha of native vegetation (as outlined by Condition 2).
+3 To mitigate impacts on the listed White Box - Yellow Box - Blakely's Red Gum Grassy Woodlands and Derived native Grasslands ecological community, the listed Swift Parrot, Regent Honeyeater, Large-eared Pied Bat, Spotted-tail Quoll and Greater Long Eared Bat, the person taking the action must place a legally binding conservation covenant in perpetuity over no less than 253ha of land identified as 'Proposed Additional Compensatory Habitat' on the map dated 29/03/2012 at Annexure 2. a.
+The covenant must be approved in writing by the Minister and placed on the title of the land identified on the map at Annexure 2 as "Proposed Additional Compensatory Habitat" by 19 November 2013. b.
+Covenant conditions must not allow any development Charbon Coal has identified approximately 265ha of land for conservation.
+As of 19 February 2014 a covenant has been placed over this land.
 Additional detail has been provided in Section 3.8.2 .
-4 Within 12 months of the commencement of Stage One Works, the person taking the action must prepare and submit a Compensatory Habitat Management Plan, for the area identified in Condition 3, for the Minister's approval to provide protection for: i.
-White Box - Yellow Box - Blakely's Red Gum Grassy Woodland and Derived Native Grasslands; and ii.
-Habitat for the Spotted-tail Quoll, Swift Parrot, Regent Honeyeater, Large-eared Pied Bat, Greater Long Eared Bat and Capertee Stringybark; The Compensatory Habitat Management Plan must include, but not limited to: a.
-Desired outcomes/objective of the plan; b.
-Management actions including, but not limited to, land rehabilitation and restoration measures, pest management, fencing, weed control, fire management, erosion and sediment control, exclusion of livestock, and restrictions on access that are proposed to protect and enhance areas of: Addressed by the Compensatory Habitat Management Plan.